Skip to content

 02

-The daemon still owns memory.
-The CLI talks to that daemon instead of writing the database directly.
+The daemon owns memory, search, pages, and retrieval.
+The CLI talks to that daemon instead of editing the database directly.

 01